annie34-aiboom/Bits_Theory_Traffic_Congestion_Analysis/README.md

 # Data Source(s)
 Historical Traffic Data: Sourced from local traffic authorities and public datasets.

-Real-time Traffic Information: APIs from Google Maps and other traffic monitoring services.

  # Execution Steps (How to run the project)
  # Clone the repository: